 The dense, 6- to 12-inch-tall foliage of frosty ferns doesn't need routine trimming or pruning.
 To keep your plant looking its best, however, you can remove faded foliage or unruly growth.

 Snip off any undesirable stems using small, sharp scissors.
-Wipe the blades with rubbing alcohol and rinse them thoroughly before each use to help prevent the spread of disease.
-Do not shear or prune back frosty ferns too heavily because it may cause trauma and a permanent change in shape and appearance.
+Wipe the blades with rubbing alcohol before making each cut to help prevent the spread of disease.
+Do not shear or prune back frosty ferns too heavily because it may cause trauma and a permanent unsightly change in shape and appearance.

 Frosty Fern Nutrient Needs